-9. State any other relevant facts and information which will assist in assessing your application: I certify that the statements made by me in answer to the foregoing questions are true, complete and correct to the best of my knowledge and belief.
-I understand that any false statements or any required information withheld from this form may provide grounds for the withdrawal of any offer of participation from the Institute.
-If selected, I undertake to: (1) conduct myself at all times in a manner compatible with my status as a student of the IMO International Maritime Law Institute; (2) remain in Malta during the period of the programme and dedicate myself full time to the study programme, as directed by the Institute; (3) refrain from engaging in political, commercial, or any other activities other than those covered by the study programme; (4) comply with the IMLI Guidelines on Student Conduct and any amendments thereto which may be adopted from time to time by the Institute; and (5) return to my home country at the end of the programme.
-I understand and agree that the Institute may, at its sole discretion, terminate a candidate's participation in the programme.
-I also understand and agree that the Institute need not justify its decision.
-Date: Signature of Applicant:
+9. State any other relevant facts and information which will assist in assessing your application: I certify that the statements made by me in answer to the foregoing questions are true, complete an correct to the best of my knowledge and belief.
+I understand that any false statements or any require information withheld from this form may provide grounds for the withdrawal of any offer participation from the Institute.
+If selected, I undertake to: participation from the institute.
+If selected, I undertake to.
+(1) conduct myself at all times in a manner compatible with my status as a student of the IMO International Maritime Law Institute; 2010 2010 2010 2010 2010 2010 (2) remain in Malta during the period of the programme and dedicate myself full time to the study programme, as directed by the Institute; , (3) refrain from engaging in political, commercial, or any other activities other than thos covered by the study programme; (4) comply with the IMLI Guidelines on Student Conduct and any amendments theret which may be adopted from time to time by the Institute; and (5) return to my home country at the end of the programme.
+I understand and agree that the Institute may, at its sole discretion, terminate a candidate participation in the programme.
+I also understand and agree that the Institute need not justify it decision.
+Determine the second of Ameliana to Date: Signature of Applicant: